BSI-Bund/secvisogram/README.md

 ```

 Secvisogram starts on http://localhost:8080
-In Secvisogramm call validation in validator service with hotkey CTRL + ALT + V
+In Secvisogram call validation in validator service with hotkey CTRL + ALT + V

 ### Configure keybindings